- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to regularly update the firmware of the NAS device, maintain backups of important data, use reliable antivirus software, and follow best practices for data security and storage.

-Although NAS Turbo Station TS-h1090FU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-h1090FU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -